nextcloud/documentation/developer_manual/digging_deeper/search.rst

 * A title, e.g. the name of a file
 * A subline, e.g. the path to a file
 * A resource URL that makes it possible to navigate to the details of this result
+* Optional icon CSS class that is applied then the thumbnail URL was not set
+* A boolean rounded, whether the thumbnail should be rounded, e.g. when it's an avatar

 Apps **may** return the full result in ``search``, but in most cases the size of the result set can become too big to fit into one HTTP request and is complicated to display to the user, hence the set should be split into chunks – it should be **paginated**.